 "It matters not whether the cat is black or white, as long as it catches mice."
 Deng Xiaoping

-Deng portrayed himself as a Marxist-Leninist, as a man of the revolution, but Marxists-Leninists were supposed to be practical.
-Marxist socialism was supposed to be scientific, and Deng was guided by what worked.
+Deng tended toward pragmatism, and perhaps it was part pragmatism that led him to portray himself as a Marxist-Leninist.
+Marxist-Leninists, by the way, were supposed to be practical, and Deng was guided by what worked.
 Deng said he did not care whether a cat was black or white, that what mattered was whether the cat caught mice.

-Deng remained opposed to Mao's egalitarianism.
-By now rigorous entrance examinations for universities were in place, and gifted children were to be identified and given advanced training.
+Deng remained opposed to Maoist egalitarianism.
+By now rigorous entrance examinations for universities were in place.
+Gifted children were to be identified and given advanced training.
 Deng favored opening China to what was to be called the global economy.
 In late December 1978, China ordered three 747s from Boeing aircraft in Seattle.
 Also that December, Coca-Cola announced that it would be opening a plant in Shanghai.
 And in early 1979 China's government shifted its economic strategy to emphasize the manufacture of consumer goods for sale abroad.

 Jiang Qing on trial

 Jiang Qing hustled out of court